Working Towards FIAP Distinctions

 Congratulations on taking up the challenge of taking part in International Exhibitions (also called Salons).
 It can be very rewarding and fun.
 The starting point for FIAP distinctions is 'AFIAP':

-The AFIAP Distinction:
+The FIAP Distinction:

-The data needed for recording your Acceptances is:-
+The data needed for recording your acceptances is:-

-1. The title of each accepted image.
+- The title of each accepted image.

 Background:-